4levity/crossoff/README.md

 during the event.
 If you cannot immediately recover the data and/or get the server working again, you will lose information on what tickets have been scanned in, and maybe lose your ticket list.
 You might want to have a printout and maybe a second laptop with a second copy of the database.

-## Project Details ##

-This project includes two parts:
-* crossoff-server (Java 8 ticket validation server and HTML5 user interface)
-* Crossoff (Android barcode scanning app)

-crossoff-server is a self-contained LAN web app to manage a ticket database for an event.

-Crossoff app works with crossoff-server to scan barcodes using an Android device camera.

-See README.md files in each subproject directory for further instructions.